wp-plugins/custom-social-widget/readme.txt

 == Description ==

+This is simple plugin but very essential.
+We have to put social icons e.g facebook, twitter, linkedin as well as links into websites.
+Most of the time we do it in hard code.
+This plugin allows you to manage social icons via wordpress widget.
+You will be able to select image, title and link for each icons!

+Each widget generates this code automatically:
+< a href="<strong>Your Given Link</strong>" title="<strong>Your Given Title</strong>" >< img src="<strong>Your Selected Image</strong>" alt="<strong>Your Given Title</strong>" /></ a>

 <strong>Starting Tag</strong> (optional)<br />
 <strong>Social Icon Name</strong> will use as <strong>"a"</strong> tag title and <strong>"img"</strong> tag alt text. (optional)<br />
 <strong>Social Link</strong> give your page/account link here. (required)<br />